 5. Inability to collaborate effectively

-One thing underlies all of these problems: the lack of a central reliable system for people to access and share data.
+These problems are interconnected and stem from the lack of a centralized reliable system for people to access and share data.

-Once you get a data management system in place, you can eliminate the root cause of unproductive work.
+The good news is by implementing a data management system, organizations can address the root cause of unproductive work.

-The next section will demonstrate how our data management system, OnePlace, solves these problems for our customers.
+Let's take a closer look at OnePlace, our data management system, and how it solves these problems for our customers.

 V. Data Management in Action: Case Studies